-- Fast recovery during the postoperative phase, the patient can return back to his/her normal routine quicker.
+- Faster recovery during the postoperative phase, on both the donor area and recipient site.
+The patient can return back to his/her normal routine quicker.

-It was observed that the initial version of the Choi Implanter pen provided better results on Asian patients with hair loss compared to other ethnicities.
-The experts that studied this phenomenon came to the following conclusion: Asian people’s hair in general is distinguished with thick straight hair, and the curly characteristics and thinner diameter of other races, makes it difficult to be loaded properly into the implanter and place in the scalp, as the main sizes of the needles that were used in the early stages ranged between 0.8-0.9 mm.
+In the initial transplants using Choi pens, it was discovered that Asian patients with hair loss received better results compared to other ethnicities—largely because of the texture and thickness of their hair.
+The experts came to the following conclusion: Asian people’s hair (in general) is distinguished as thick and straight.
+On the other hand, the curly characteristics and thinner diameter of other races, makes it difficult to load their hair properly into the implanter, and to simultaneously be planted in the scalp.
+The sizes of the needles that were used in those studies ranged between 0.8-0.9 mm.

 Without the proper diameter and straightness, follicles could experience a bending effect, or could lead to incorrect graft placement and an excessive trauma for the follicles.
 Therefore, it was reported that not all patients are ideal candidates for the utilization of the Choi implanter pen during their hair transplant surgery.

 Some physicians disagreed with this statement, indicating that with increased training and experience with the Choi implanter pen, effective graft placement with any type of hair characteristics could be possible.
 With scientific and technical advancements, hair restoration procedures has improved over the past decade, reaching to a point where it is now possible to conduct hair transplant utilizing the Choi Implanter pen with any kind of hair characteristics, and on any reasonable number of grafts.

 So, yes, nearly all patients may opt for a DHI implant method if they choose, and can experience the same consistent, effective, predictable, safe, and natural-looking results as those initial Asian patients.
 Hair growth timelines are similar for all patients, too.